Ireesh/CaptureTheFlag/Hacker101/Photo gallery/README.md

 Take a few minutes to consider the state of the union This application runs on the uwsgi-nginx-flask-docker image
 ```
-First, what we need to do it’s find out when an 'AND' statement passes and vice versa.
+First, what we need to do it’s find out when an `AND` statement passes and vice versa.
-I will use 'id=0' for negative and 'id=1' for positive scenarios.
+I will use `id=0` for negative and `id=1` for positive scenarios.
-Second, we need to research the 'uwsgi-nginx-flask-docker' branch on github, for example, to understand what we can use with 'UNION' like a payload.
+Second, we need to research the `uwsgi-nginx-flask-docker` branch on github, for example, to understand what we can use with `UNION` like a payload.

 ```html
 https://target.com/fetch?id=0 UNION SELECT ‘uwsgi.ini’